Trade Secrets

 Trade secrets can be protected with non-disclosure agreements

-What type of information is not considered a trade secret?
+What information is not considered a trade secret?

 In a nutshell: